Didstopia/7dtd-server/README.md

 ## 7 Days to Die server that runs inside a Docker container

-NOTE: This image has been updated so that it installs/updates 7 Days to Die on startup!

-Since this image will always install/update to the latest steamcmd and 7 Days to Die server, all you have to do to update your server is to redeploy the container.
+NOTE: This image will always install/update to the latest steamcmd and 7 Days to Die server, all you have to do to update your server is to redeploy the container.

 Also note that the entire /steamcmd can be mounted on the host system.

 # How to run the server